Cline vs JetBrains AI: which is better for teams that use JetBrains but also want a VS Code/CLI agent?

 Comparison Snapshot:

-• Option A: JetBrains AI: Active, maintained AI assistant integrated into JetBrains IDEs, with documentation and product support available from JetBrains.
+• JetBrains AI: Active, vendor-backed AI assistant integrated into JetBrains IDEs with ongoing support.

 Expanded Explanation: